Sikandar Raza: The Pakistan-born cricketer who rules Zimbabwean hearts

 It is not just his numbers that sing his praise.
 The adoration of crowds at Zimbabwe’s sold-out international cricket matches in the last two years is what completes the story.

-“Monya” – a popular chant originally composed for a revered former captain of Zimbabwe’s biggest football club has now been turned into an anthem for Raza when he is on song.
+“Monya”, a popular chant originally composed for a revered former captain of Zimbabwe’s biggest football club, has now been turned into an anthem for Raza when he is on song.
 The nickname for Dynamos FC’s former captain Murape Murape is replaced by “Raza” when the special rendition reverberates around cricket stadiums in Harare or Bulawayo.

 The rest of the lyrics of this simple tune remain the same, melodically declaring that their hero is not only wonderful – just like a delightful local brand of coffee creamer – but also so good it is like his whole body is coated in this tasty powdered milk that they just love so much.